soonh1/pwa/README.md

 ## Table of Contents
 * How to run the app
-* How to use the RTE
+* How to use the PWA - app
 * Features
 * Future Features
 * How to contribute